stereolabs/zed-ros2-examples/tutorials/zed_ipc/README.md

         remappings.append(remapping)
 ```

-Third step: create the component node that subscribes to the Point Cloud topics and process the relative messages.
+**Third step**: create the demo component node that subscribes to the Point Cloud topics and processes the relative messages.

 ```python
     pc_node = ComposableNode(